klaytn/klaytn-service-sdk/README.md

 ## Quick Usage

-If you wish the use the packages in an existing nodejs project, below are the published packages as part of the klaytn-service-sdk.
+To use the packages in an existing nodejs project, below are the published packages as part of the klaytn-service-sdk.
 Please follow the readme in below links about importing the package and using the features.

 - [@klaytn/kss-bridges-wormhole](https://www.npmjs.com/package/@klaytn/kss-bridges-wormhole) - Contains Wormhole integration
 - [@klaytn/kss-bridges-celer](https://www.npmjs.com/package/@klaytn/kss-bridges-celer) - Contains Celer integration